kumarstack55/dotfiles-minimal/README.md

 ## Principle

 - Only configuration is performed.
-    - Do not install additional modules from the Internet without user intervention.
+    - Do not install add-ons  from the Internet without user intervention.

 ## Requirements